grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/01 aws/SignatureV4/01 sign().md

 | applyChecksum | boolean                  | Whether to calculate a checksum of the request body and include it as either a request header (when signing) or as a query string parameter (when pre-signing).
 This is required for AWS Glacier and Amazon S3 and optional for every other AWS service as of late 2017. |
 |               |                          |                                                                                                                                                                                                                                                                         |

-You can override the SignatureV4's options in the context of this specific request.
+You can override SignatureV4 options in the context of this specific request.
 To do this, pass a second parameter to the `sign` method, which is an Object with the following parameters.

 | Property          | Type        | Description                                                                |
 | :---------------- | :---------- | :------------------------------------------------------------------------- |